Opelika Crush Soccer Club – Frequently Asked Questions (FAQ)

 - Be positive and supportive

-- Avoid negative comments toward referees, opponents, or opposing fans
+- Respect referees, opponents, and fans

 Health & Safety